Chen-Portfolio/Exploratory-Data-Analysis_Analyzing-Conversion-Rates-of-Marketing-Campaigns/README.md

 7. `Exploring and Plotting Conversion Rate by Job ` in this part, a horizontal bar chart was plotted to examine the conversion rate by each job, and the result is "student" and "retired" are the most easiest converted roles.

 8. `Exploring and Plotting Conversion Rate by Marital Status` in this part, a bar chart was plotted to explore the conversion rate by each marital status "married", "divorced", "single", and "unknown"; and the the result is the people being "unknown"(maybe in a relationship) and single are more easily converted compared to married and divorced groups of people.

+<a id='datadescription'></a>
+## Data Description

+The source of this dataset is from "https://archive.ics.uci.edu/ml/datasets/bank+marketing" which includes 41188 rows and 21 columns.
+It contains three parts of data which are 1) bank client data regarding cleints' demographical attributes; 2) Campaign related data such as the number of campaign, duration, contact type, etc.; 3) social and economic related indexes such as consumer price index, consumer confidence index, etc. and one output variable "y" representing converted or not.

+<a id='technicaloverview'></a>
+## Technical Overview

+The main technical skills included in this project are:

+* Exploratory Data Analysis by Pandas
+* Visualization by matplotlib
+* Data Segmentation
+* Statistical and Marketing related metrics

+<a id='results'></a>
+## Results

+The results have been clearly documented in the python colab Notebook.
+Please refer to [Exploratory Analysis_Analyzing Conversion Rate of Marketing Campaigns](Exploratory Analysis_Analyzing Conversion Rate of Marketing Campaigns.ipynb).